Comparative Dynamical Study of a Bound Entangled State: Unitary dynamics and Hamiltonian of different interactions

 Where $E$ is the real energies of the physical system.
 The solution of the above equation is expressed as,

 For the application of density matrix, Eq.\ref{se} can be framed as,

 Where $U(t)=e^{\frac{-iHt}{\hbar}}$ is the unitary matrix, known as `Time Evolution Operator', includes the Hamiltonian $(H)$ in exponential.
-To simplify the present study $\hbar$ is assumed as 1 $(\hbar=1)$ and using the Eqs.\ref{sdm} and \ref{tm1} time evolution density matrix of the open system can be written as,
+To simplify the present study $\hbar$ is assumed as 1 (i.e. $\hbar=1$) and using the Eqs.\ref{sdm} and \ref{tm1} time evolution density matrix of the open system can be written as,

-In the very next section, this time evolution density matrix is used to explain the dynamics of the open system for different interactions.
+This time evolution density matrix is used to explain the dynamics of the open system with different interactions in the next section.

-Heisenberg interaction is one of the commonly considered physical interaction in the scientific community.
+Heisenberg interaction is one of the commonly considered interactions in the scientific community.
 The entanglement dynamics of several quantum states have been explored under this interaction.
 The Hamiltonian of the open system under this interaction is considered to be XXX model in one dimension without any external magnetic field and following no boundary conditions.
-Under the above consideration, the Heisenberg Hamiltonian(Hamiltonian of Heisenberg interaction) of a system can be expressed as,
+Under the above consideration, the Heisenberg Hamiltonian of a quantum system can be expressed as,

 As per the previous assumption, the interaction happens in the Z-direction between qutrit $A$ and auxiliary qutrit $C$.
 So, under this assumption, the Heisenberg Hamiltonian of Eq.$\ref{h1'}$ can be framed as,